tleaf1/cse15l-lab-reports/lab_report3.md

 **3) Using the grep -c command**

 Using this command we are able to return a count for the amount of files containing the specified query as well as how many times it appears.
 Below are some of the results using the keyword "Tiana".
+Note that only the files containing the query have a count above zero.
 ```
 $ grep -c "Tiana" berlitz2/*
 berlitz2/Algarve-History.txt:0